XZhoou/XZhoou.github.io/_pages/teaching.md

 ---

-- Fall 2024: Probability Theory (Undergraduate), TA.
+- Fall 2024: Probability Theory (Undergraduate), by Prof. Ren-Yong Guo @ School of Economics and Management, TA.